Penalties for Dishonest Misappropriation of Property in Singapore

 For dishonest misappropriation, the accused initially comes across the property in a neutral manner, (e.g. by finding a purse that was dropped by someone else).
 However the accused subsequently forms a dishonest intention by misappropriating the property for his/her own use (e.g. he/she sells the purse instead of trying to return it).

 Criminal breach of trust (CBT) on the other hand, involves the accused being entrusted with the property, or given control of it by another person.
-Subsequently, the accused then dishonestly uses or disposes of the property in abuse of trust.
+Subsequently, the accused dishonestly uses or disposes of the property in abuse of trust.

 CBT is similar to dishonest misappropriation in that the dishonesty aspect of the offence does not occur at the moment when the accused comes into possession of the property.
-Rather, it only occurs when the person entrusted with the property later dishonestly uses or disposes of the property in abuse of trust.
+Rather, it occurs only when the person entrusted with the property later dishonestly uses or disposes of the property in abuse of trust.

-The distinctions between CBT and dishonest misappropriation is the fact that for CBT, the accused was entrusted with the property, and misappropriated it in breach of that trust.
+The difference between CBT and dishonest misappropriation is that for CBT, the accused was entrusted with the property, and misappropriated it in breach of that trust.
 Dishonest misappropriation on the other hand has no such requirement for an element of trust between the accused and the original owner of the property.
 The accused also had not been entrusted with the property (that was then misappropriated) in the first place.

 As a result, dishonest misappropriation is considered a less serious offence than CBT and has lower penalties.